joelkoen/PicoLimbo/docs/index.md

     details: "Integrates with all major Minecraft proxies: Velocity, BungeeCord and BungeeGuard authentication."
     link: /config/proxy-integration
     linkText: Read the documentation
+  - icon: 👤
+    title: Skin Support
+    details: "Player skins are supported.
+What else to say about that?"
   - icon: ⚙️
     title: Highly Configurable
     details: "Customize your server using a simple TOML configuration file."